 The pioneering work of Vaiomer founders

-It all started with the pioneering work of the two co-founders of Vaiomer, Pr.
-Jacques Amar (MD, cardiologist) and Pr.
-Rémy Burcelin (PhD, Researcher).
+It all started with the pioneering work of Vaiomer’s founders.
 They were working on the link between gut microbiota and diabetes, obesity and cardiovascular diseases.

 The gut microbiome had been proven to be causal to diabetes, obesity, inflammation and metabolic diseases, among other environmental factors and genetic predispositions.

 They suggested that during high-fat diet-induced diabetes, commensal intestinal bacteria translocate in a pathological manner from the intestine towards the tissue, where they trigger a local inflammation.
 They showed that at the early onset of HFD-induced diabetes and obesity in mice, there is an increase of the translocation of commensal bacteria into the adipose tissue.
 These bacteria and/or bacterial products then co-localize with dendritic cells of the intestinal lamina propria and the mesenteric lymph nodes when diabetes is established (Amar et al., 2011, EMBO).

 They also showed for the first time in blood that 16S rDNA was an independent marker of the risk of diabetes and abnormal adiposity in a general population (Amar et al., 2011, Diabetologia).

 These findings established evidence for the concept of the involvement of blood and tissue bacteria in the onset of diabetes in humans.